Songhees dialect explained

 Glottorefname:Songish

-Lekwungen, Songhees or Songish is a dialect or language of North Straits Salish, a Salishan language spoken by the Lekwungen on Vancouver Island in British Columbia in Canada and on San Juan Island in the State of Washington in the United States.
-As of 2018, there was only one elderly native speaker of, but there are ongoing movements to revitalize it.[2]
+Lekwungen (; also called Songhees, Songish, or Lekwungeeneng), is a variety of North Straits Salish, a Salishan language spoken by the Lekwungen on Vancouver Island in British Columbia in Canada and on San Juan Island in the State of Washington in the United States.
+As of 2018, there was only one elderly native speaker of, but there are ongoing movements to revitalize it.[1]

 Orthography